apache/druid/docs/querying/sql-query-context.md

 }
 ```

-The following example shows how to set query context parameters using JDBC:
+### Set the query context when using JDBC
+If using JDBC, context parameters can be set using [connection properties object](../api-reference/sql-jdbc.md).

+For example:

 ```java
 String url = "jdbc:avatica:remote:url=http://localhost:8082/druid/v2/sql/avatica/";